Ecliptic coordinate system: Primary direction

 The apparent motion of the Sun along the ecliptic (red) as seen on the inside of the celestial sphere.
 Ecliptic coordinates appear in (red).
 The celestial equator (blue) and the equatorial coordinates (blue), being inclined to the ecliptic, appear to wobble as the Sun advances.

-The celestial equator and the ecliptic are slowly moving due to perturbing forces on the Earth, therefore the orientation of the primary direction, their intersection at the March equinox, is not quite fixed.
+The celestial equator and the ecliptic are slowly moving relative to the distant stars due to perturbing forces on the Earth, therefore the orientation of the primary direction, their intersection at the March equinox, is not quite fixed.
 A slow motion of Earth's axis, precession, causes a slow, continuous turning of the coordinate system westward about the poles of the ecliptic, completing one circuit in about 26,000 years.
 Superimposed on this is a smaller motion of the ecliptic, and a small oscillation of the Earth's axis, nutation.

 In order to reference a coordinate system which can be considered as fixed in space, these motions require specification of the equinox of a particular date, known as an epoch, when giving a position in ecliptic coordinates.
 The three most commonly used are: